DevOps-HeadBangers/Milestone-2/README.md

 2. Under Build section, choose 'Execute Shell' option for Add Build Step option.

-3. Add the following code to the Execute Shell Command:
+3. Add the following code to the 'Execute Shell Command'.
+This script will do a clean npm install, run unit tests,     measure coverage and report the results.
 ```
 rm -rf node_modules
 npm install
 npm run ci-test || :
 ```
-   This script will do a clean npm install, run unit tests, measure coverage and report the results.

-4. Under Post Build Sections, choose Publish TAP Results for Add Post Build Action option.
-And, for Test Results        textbox, write 'test.tap'. 'test.tap' file will contain the result of ```istanbul cover test.js```.
+4. Under 'Post Build Sections', choose 'Publish TAP Results' for 'Add Post Build Action' option.
+And, for 'Test        Results' textbox, write 'test.tap'. 'test.tap' file will contain the result of ```istanbul cover test.js```.

-5. Again, under Post Build Sections, choose Publish Clover Coverage Report for Add Post Build Action option.
-And, for    Clover report directory textbox, write 'coverage'. 'coverage' is the folder that will contain the istanbul           coverage reports.
+5. Again, under 'Post Build Sections', choose 'Publish Clover Coverage Report' for 'Add Post Build Action' option.
+And, for 'Clover Report Directory' textbox, write 'coverage'. 'coverage' is the folder that will contain the        istanbul coverage reports.
+Click 'Apply' and 'Save' when done.

+Following is the screencast for the capability:

+##### The ability to improve testing coverage using one of the techniques covered in class: constraint-based test generation, fuzzing, etc. You can use an existing tool or implement your own approach.

+To the 'Execute Shell Command' of the previous capability, add ```node testgen.js```.
+Adding this command will generate new test cases and improve the test coverage.
+The tests are generated using constraint based test        generation.
+Click 'Apply' and 'Save' when done.

+Following is the screencast for the capability:

+##### The ability to run an existing static analysis tool on the source code (e.g. FindBugs, PMD, CheckStyle, NCover, Lint, etc.), process its results, and report its findings.

+For this capability, under 'Post Build Sections', choose 'Publish CheckStyle Analysis Results' for 'Add Post Build Action' option.
+Click 'Apply' and 'Save' when done.

 Following is the screencast for the capability: